wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 1. Description of the *Banana Collector Environment*.
 2. Setting up the dependencies to run the accompanying code.
 3. An overview of the DQN algorithm.
+4. DQN Implementation.
-4. The chosen hyperparameters and some discussion.
+5. The chosen hyperparameters and some discussion.
-5. The results obtained and some discussion.
+6. The results obtained and some discussion.
-6. An overview of the improvements: Double DQN.
+7. An overview of the improvements: Double DQN.
-7. An overview of the improvements: Prioritized Experience Replay.
+8. An overview of the improvements: Prioritized Experience Replay.
-8. Some ablation tests and some discussion.
+9. Some ablation tests and some discussion.
-9. Final remarks and future improvements.
+10. Final remarks and future improvements.

 ## 1. Description of the Banana Collector Environment